-Switching supplier can help you save money on your energy bills.
-You may not be on the most cost-effective energy tariff for you, particularly if you've never switched or haven't for a while.
-It may seem like too much hassle and effort - but switching could save you a lot of money.
+Switching to a better energy deal can save you money on your bills.
+You may not be on the most cost-effective deal for you, particularly if you've never switched or haven't for a while.

+Switching may seem like too much hassle and effort, but it's usually very straightforward.
 You may not even have to switch supplier to get a better deal.
 You can see what other deals your current supplier can offer.

-Switching supplier doesn't change the energy you receive, just who you pay for it.
-There's no need to change pipes or cables and the new supplier often deals with all the admin bits for you.
+If you end up switching supplier, you're just changing who you pay for your energy.
+There's no need to change pipes or cables, and the new supplier generally deals with all the admin bits for you.
 You don't need to worry about an interruption to your energy supply either.